Although you may have a lot of strengths and skills, make sure the examples you give at your interview are relevant to a career in Medicine.

 This is why it’s important to think about your weaknesses before the interview, so you are prepared with a relevant answer.
 A good way of ruling out bad examples is to think about the most vital qualities that a Doctor needs (for example, teamwork and empathy) and make sure you don’t name any of these as your biggest weakness.

-A career in Medicine comes with a lot of challenges.
+A medical career comes with a lot of challenges.
 Interviewers will want to see that you understand this – so don’t try to claim you’re so suited to Medicine that studying/practising it will be easy for you.

 You can demonstrate that you’re aware of challenges such as working long hours, having to break bad news to patients, and dealing with difficult (and potentially upsetting) situations on a daily basis.
 Acknowledge that being a Doctor is hard, otherwise it may seem like you have an unrealistic view of the career.